-This article will help online course teachers learn how selling services with Monthly Recurring Revenues (MRR) like communities or coaching can help stabilize monthly income and help you grow your total earnings.
+This article will help online course teachers understand how selling services with Monthly Recurring Revenue (MRR), such as communities or coaching, can stabilize income and increase overall earnings.

-In this article, we’ll review the limitations of one-time sales, and then talk about subscription business options for course creators.
-Finally, we’ll dig into how launching a community and/or coaching service can generate some recurring revenues for you.
+We’ll start by reviewing the limitations of one-time sales, explore subscription business options for course creators, and then dive into how launching a community or coaching service can generate steady recurring revenue.

 Video Tutorial